sharjeelsayed/terraform-openvpn-ec2-server/README.md

 - SSH on a non standard port

-- Configure UFW to allow only SSH and OpenVPN
+- Configures UFW to allow only SSH and OpenVPN connections

-- CloudWatch Alarms for Disk size and CPU
+- Configures CloudWatch Alarms for CPU and EBS Disk utilization

-- ClamAV Install
+- Installs ClamAV

-- EC2 Backup Configuration
+- Configures EC2 Backup on AWS Backup

+- Post Setup, Connection to the server is possible only via the VPN connection

-# Terraform and Awscli installation on a MacOS Big Sur client system
+# Terraform and Awscli installation on MacOS Big Sur

 ```shell
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)" # Install Homebrew